bradzickafoose/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    - Express is a web application framework that sits on top of the Node.js web server.
+It's used to add extra functionality, like routing and middleware support, and a simpler API.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+    - Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.
+Middleware can execute any code, make changes to the request and the response objects, end the request-response cycle, and call the next middleware in the stack.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+    - Everything in a RESTful web API is a resource and is accessible with a unique URI which is managed using the CRUD operations.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+    - An API can return a HTTP response status code of 200 which means the request was successful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    - We can do this by using routes within our express application by separating the application into smaller, sub-applications using multiple folders/files.

 ## Minimum Viable Product